Chlorine: World War I

-Chlorine gas, also known as bertholite, was first used as a weapon in World War I by Germany on April 22, 1915, in the Second Battle of Ypres.
+Chlorine gas, also known as bertholite, was first used as a weapon in World War I by Germany on 22 April 1915, in the Second Battle of Ypres.
 As described by the soldiers, it had the distinctive smell of a mixture of pepper and pineapple.
 It also tasted metallic and stung the back of the throat and chest.
 Chlorine reacts with water in the mucosa of the lungs to form hydrochloric acid, destructive to living tissue and potentially lethal.
 Human respiratory systems can be protected from chlorine gas by gas masks with activated charcoal or other filters, which makes chlorine gas much less lethal than other chemical weapons.
 It was pioneered by a German scientist later to be a Nobel laureate, Fritz Haber of the Kaiser Wilhelm Institute in Berlin, in collaboration with the German chemical conglomerate IG Farben, which developed methods for discharging chlorine gas against an entrenched enemy.
-After its first use, both sides in the conflict used chlorine as a chemical weapon, but it was soon replaced by the more deadly phosgene and mustard gas.
+After its first use, both sides in the conflict used chlorine as a chemical weapon, but it was soon replaced by the more deadly phosgene and more debilitating mustard gas.

 Middle east

 Chlorine gas was also used during the Iraq War in Anbar Province in 2007, with insurgents packing truck bombs with mortar shells and chlorine tanks.
 The attacks killed two people from the explosives and sickened more than 350.
 Most of the deaths were caused by the force of the explosions rather than the effects of chlorine since the toxic gas is readily dispersed and diluted in the atmosphere by the blast.
-In some bombings, over a hundred civilians were hospitalized due to breathing difficulties.
+In some bombings, over a hundred civilians were hospitalised due to breathing difficulties.
 The Iraqi authorities tightened security for elemental chlorine, which is essential for providing safe drinking water to the population.

 On 23 October 2014, it was reported that the Islamic State of Iraq and the Levant had used chlorine gas in the town of Duluiyah, Iraq.
 Laboratory analysis of clothing and soil samples confirmed the use of chlorine gas against Kurdish Peshmerga Forces in a vehicle-borne improvised explosive device attack on 23 January 2015 at the Highway 47 Kiske Junction near Mosul.

 Another country in the middle east, Syria, has used chlorine as a chemical weapon delivered from barrel bombs and rockets.
 In 2016, the OPCW-UN Joint Investigative Mechanism concluded that the Syrian government used chlorine as a chemical weapon in three separate attacks.
 Later investigations from the OPCW's Investigation and Identification Team concluded that the Syrian Air Force was responsible for chlorine attacks in 2017 and 2018.